If we don’t answer your question here, please call us at 413-443-0188, x 100.

 When is the Village open?

-The Village is open from April through October for self-guided tours.
+The Village is open from April through December.
 Guided tours are available for groups year-round by advance reservation.
-Visit “Groups” on our website to make a reservation or call 413.443.0188, x 100.

 How long should I plan to stay?

 We have 20 buildings, gardens, a nature trail, a children’s Discovery Barn, cafe, outdoor picnic tables, and store.
 You’ll want to spend at least 2-3 hours at the Village, and more if you take one of our guided tours of fun workshops.

 Sure.
 Just please don’t use tripods inside historic buildings.
 If you wish to take images for advertising or publication, let the Marketing Manager know before you visit.

 Although there are 20 buildings at HSV, all of them are within a walkable village setting of about 10 acres.
 We recommend wearing comfortable shoes.
 Benches are located throughout for sitting and resting.
 For more information, take a look at our Walking Tour Map.

 How will I know what’s going on when I visit?

 Our Ticket Desk staff and interpreters can help you navigate the Village and answer questions about the Shakers.
 Also, look for the daily handout of talks, tours and demonstrations included with admission.

 How should I dress?
 What if it rains?